TDA Forestry Division Deploys New Tool in Wildfire Protection

 NASHVILLE, Tenn. – The Tennessee Department of Agriculture Division of Forestry today unveiled a new tool in fighting wildland fires in Tennessee.
 Fifty-one “pumper units” are being deployed in 49 counties across the state to improve fire protection in areas where development interfaces with the landscape.

-The new equipment (click photos for hi-res versions) was funded through an appropriation of more than $500,000 in the current year’s state budget as proposed by Governor Phil Bredesen and supported by the Tennessee General Assembly.
+The new equipment was funded through an appropriation of more than $500,000 in the current year’s state budget as proposed by Governor Phil Bredesen and supported by the Tennessee General Assembly.

 “As we continue to experience growth in many of our outlying areas, being able to respond quickly and with better equipment will be crucial to our fire suppression efforts in the future,” said state Agriculture Commissioner Ken Givens.
 “This new equipment will help us meet that challenge, and we’re proud that Governor Bredesen and members of the General Assembly recognize the importance of this public safety service.”